groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - They contain at least 3 types of characters (upper case, lower case, number, special character)

 Enter your new passwords and click on `Update`.
-You can now click on `Logout` and after logging in again with the user `tc` you will have accès to the adminsitration interface.
+You can now click on `Logout` and after logging in again with the user `tc` you will have access to the adminsitration interface.